 Chloi Chatzivaryti is making some very exciting wines from a subregion of Naoussa called Goumenissa.
-I caught up with her over dinner with friends to try some of her wines, and hear her story.
+I first met her at a dinner with friends, where we got to try some of her wines, and hear her story.
+Then later, she was at a portfolio tasting with her UK importer, H2Vin, showing some new releases.

 Her father started a winery he named Chatzivaritis Estate in 2007 (note that although her surname is Chatzivaryti in English, they’ve chosen to translate the winery name from Greek to Chatzivaritis).
 He didn’t come from a wine background: he sold machinery for cutting marble, but he had a long-standing love of wine.
 In 1984 he made a wine just for friends and family.
 In 1993 he took the plunge and planted his first vineyards.
 Then, in 2005, he decided to build a winery.